karmab/kcli/doc/index.md

 - profiles

 For that , you can pass in kcli vm or kcli plan the following parameters:

 - -P x=1 -P y=2 and so on
 - --paramfile - In this case, you provide a yaml file ( and as such can provide more complex structures )

 The indicated objects are then rendered using jinja.
-For instance in a profile The delimiters '[[' and ']]' are used instead of the commonly used '{{' and '}}' so that this rendering doesn't get in the way when providing j2 files for instance
+The delimiters '[[' and ']]' are used instead of the commonly used '{{' and '}}' so that this rendering doesn't get in the way when providing j2 files for instance

 ```